kimmyxpow/kimmyxpow/README.md

 # Hi there 👋

 My real name is **Abi Noval Fauzi**, but I'm better known as ✨ _PowPow/Bambi_ ✨ in programming.
-I'm also known as A Envil or Bee in the world of writing.
+I'm also known as ✨ _A Envil_ ✨ or ✨ _Bee_ ✨ in the world of writing.
 Now I'm attending a vocational high school in Bogor.
 I majored in software engineering.

-⚡ Fun fact : I'm an exol
+⚡ Fun fact : I'm an exol❤

 <h3 align="left">Connect with me:</h3>
 <p align="left">